seahorseing-around/wsg-website/_pages/scouts.md

   - scouts
 ---

 **Jump in and get muddy.
 Give back and get set.
-Scouts ignore the butterflies and go for it, and soon so will you.**
+Scouts ignore the butterflies and go for it!**

 ![Happy scout on camp](/assets/images/IMG_8627.jpg){: .align-left width="300px" max-width="100%"}

 Our Scouts are a go-getting group of young people who master new skills, make new friends and explore the world around them, every Tuesday night.

 We run a varied programme of activities, pushing our young people to work together better, try new crafts, and explore their own values.
-We're lucky to have such a green neighbourhood and make regular use of the local commons.
+We're lucky to have a beautifully green neighbourhood and make regular use of the commons.

 ![Scouts on pavement looking at phone](/assets/images/IMG_7087.jpg){: .align-right width="300px" max-midth="100%"}